The Petit Lenormand deck is available now. Limited stock

 The man who closes the door to avoid further exhaustion.

-This archetype embodies the moment when a masculine figure accepts that something has reached the end of what it could give.
+This archetype embodies the moment when a masculine figure accepts that something has reached the end of what it could provide.
 It is no longer about proving, holding on, or saving, but recognizing the necessity of a stop.
 This energy may seem harsh, but it paves the way for a possible rebirth later, once the mourning phase has been traversed.

 Shadow work